 This light in particular has suffered the most, it seems:

 As you progress through the kart race, you see some planets and asteroids spinning in the air.
 An interesting detail about the asteroids in SA1 is that they have the same lighting as the characters, which illuminates them softly from one side.
 While this is technically still in SADX, you can’t see it because character lighting has been simplified.
 Also note how the wall texture is stretched out more in SADX despite having a similar overall design:

 The second act also has lighting differences.
 A brief glimpse over this area reveals how much ambience was lost in the Gamecube version, and how the PC version reduces it even further.
 To be fair, the Gamecube version looks different, but it’s not completely broken.
 At least it looks like it has lighting, whereas the PC version is almost entirely fullbright.
 Not even the objects are lit properly in the PC version:

 Note the vivid color transitions in the Dreamcast version’s lighting, which are more subtle on the Gamecube, although it still doesn’t look too bad:

-With all its flaws (or, should I say, differences), some people may still prefer the Gamecube version’s redesign of Twinkle Park.
-At the same time there are some changes that make the level look worse because of low resolution textures.
+With all its differences, some people may still prefer the Gamecube version’s redesign of Twinkle Park.
+At the same time there are some changes that make the level look lower quality due to the usage of low resolution textures.
 This one, for example:

 The potted plants from the Dreamcast version were redesigned to use models with a simpler hierarchy, likely to work around transparency problems, but even the replacement models are suffering from transparency issues: